dela3499/resume-creator/readme.md

 This is a tool to create resumes in a dynamic way.
 Take a look at the demo above to see a mockup of the interface.
-There a short explanation of the project on [my blog](http://carlosd.ghost.io/creating-a-resume/).
+There's a short explanation of the project on [my blog](http://carlosd.ghost.io/creating-a-resume/).